Psychology (PSY) - Courses

 This course provides preparation and experience in a variety of instructional practices, strategies and techniques.
 Students study theory and research on teaching and practice teaching skills under the guidance of faculty members.
 Repeatable for credit - maximum six.
 Prerequisite: junior standing; minimum 3.25 cumulative GPA.
 Consent of instructor.
 Pass/Fail grading.
 Offered Fall, Spring.

 PSY 406 Cr.3

 Positive psychology explores the enhancement of human experience for individuals, families, and communities rather than a focus on mental illness.
 The course examines attitudes, traits, behaviors, and environments associated with well-being.
 Emphasis will be placed on both understanding the concepts as well as the possible avenues for application to students’ lives.
 The course offers opportunities for self-assessment and the ability to demonstrate individual understanding of the research base supporting the field.
-Prerequisite: PSY 100; PSY 204; PSY 210 or PSY 212; junior standing.
+Prerequisite: PSY 100; PSY 204; PSY 212; junior standing.
 Offered Occasionally.

 PSY 407 Cr.3

 This course will examine contemporary theories and current research on children's cognition, focusing on the years from birth to early adolescence.
 Topics considered will include biological bases of cognitive development.
 Piagetian and neo-Piagetian theory, sociocultural theories of cognition, information-processing approaches to children's memory and problem solving, the development of social cognition, and schooling and cognition.
 Prerequisite: PSY 212; PSY 331.
-Offered Annually.
+Offered Fall, Spring.